Tropical Fish

 Aiptasia is a smaller anemone that can get to be about 1 inch (3 cm) in diameter, sometimes larger, and reproduces rapidly in a saltwater aquarium with abundant nutrients.
 They are sometimes called aptasia, glass anemone, tube anemone and rock anemone and there are several different species.
 This is one anemone that saltwater hobbyists don't purchase, rather this one comes in on the live rock as a hitchhiker.

-Picture of Aiptasia
+Aiptasia

 It can be difficult to see them when they are small and you obviously wouldn't want to knowingly buy live rock if you saw this pest on it at the store.
 They can hide inside the small crevices and rock pores only to come out weeks or months later if they are given the right conditions.

-Why are they considered a pest?
+Why is it considered a pest?

 Well, they are not the most attractive looking specimen, they multiply rapidly and more importantly they can sting other, more desirable corals and other reef tank inhabitants.
 It's a typical story...
 You get some new rock and a few weeks go by and you notice a small anemone starting to grow on the rock.
 How neat, a free anemone!
 Well, the honeymoon ends a few weeks or months later when you notice that your live rock starts to become overgrown with them, especially if you have a reef tank with expensive corals!

-Ways to Control Aiptasia
+Ways to Control It

 Controlling them can be a chore.
 If you try to smash them or cut them they are thought to release pieces of themselves into the water, thereby multiplying even more rapidly.
-Listed below are some natural and chemical methods for controlling aiptasia:
+Listed below are some natural and chemical methods for controlling tehm:

-Close up view of the aiptasia oral disk
+Close up view of the oral disk

-Given the various options listed above for controlling or eradicating aiptasia from your tank can take time and there are drawbacks to each method.
+Given the various options listed above for controlling or eradicating it from your tank can take time and there are drawbacks to each method.
 The favored option for us is to use the peppermint shrimp (Lysmata wurdemanni).

-Aiptasia Tips and Comments
+Aiptasia Comments

 From: Jules